dblanken/dotfiles/README.md

 Visible above are:

-- Indicator of vi-mode in the terminal
+- indicator of vi-mode in the terminal
   - [i] - Insert mode
   - [n] - Normal mode
-- username (red ! if last command returned an error code)
+- red ! if last command returned an error code
+- username
 - hostname
 - current directory
-- Git version control worktree status using colors that atch those used in git status:
+- git version control worktree status using colors that atch those used in git status:
   - Green dot indicates staged changes.
   - Red dot indicates unstaged changes.
   - Blue dot indicates untracked files.
-- Execution time of the last command (if greater than 5s).
+- execution time of the last command (if greater than 5s).

 ## Requirements